lpil/lpil/docs/_posts/2023-01-11-using-gleam-js-with-elixir-phoenix.md

 ## Hello, Joe!

 First off we're going to need a Phoenix application.
-You can use an existing one if you have one, but I don't, so I'm going to create a new one.
+You can use an existing one if you have one, but I'm going to create a new one.

 ```sh
 # Create a new Phoenix app named `my_app`